getfatday/simple-template-webpack-plugin/README.md

 * `options` (optional)
   * `event` the [plugin event](http://webpack.github.io/docs/plugins.html) to render on (default: `emit`)
   * `chunks` a list of chunks to render (default: render all chunks)
+  * `render` the custom render function to use with this instance
+  * `end` the custom end function to use with this instance

 The `TemplatePlugin` generates an output file per entry, so you must use `[name]`, `[id]` or `[hash]` when using multiple entries.